craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 1.3.1 =
+* New: Add a setting on the "Form" tab to disable registrations for new and existing events by default
+* Fix: Fixed encoding issue for .csv exporter that was not encoding certain characters correctly

 = 1.3 =
 * New: Add more custom text input fields to the form using the "+ Add Field" button on the "Form" tab.
 * New: Ability to export a single event's registrations to a .csv file now available in the "Detailed View" of each event.